python/cpython/Doc/library/idle.rst

    Search for the currently selected string, if there is one.

 Find in Files...
    Open a file search dialog.
-Put results in an new output window.
+Put results in a new output window.

 Replace...
    Open a search-and-replace dialog.